stilez/VerticalTabs/README.txt

 Goals:

-* Ability to arrange tabs in groups (instead of arbitrary trees) plus some group-related features (collapse group, tab previews, etc.)

 * Very few other features and hopefully little or no preference settings.
   Instead a good JavaScript API might be provided for other extensions (e.g. JetPack SDK based) to provide additional features.